 When the picturesque city of Amersfoort celebrated its 700th anniversary in 1959, artist and architect Gerrit Rietveld was called upon to design a dedicated center of modern art.
 The subsequent Rietveldpaviljoen was designed in the aesthetic of the art movement known as De Stijl.
-In September 2017, it will reopen its doors to the public during a nationwide celebration of 100 years of De Stijl: from Mondrian to Dutch Design.

 - The Rietveldpaviljoen was open to the public as a dedicated art hall for almost 50 years.

 The Rietveldpaviljoen - the first dedicated art hall in Holland